madussault/FlaskyPress/README.md

 - #### Drafts:
     Posts and pages can be saved as drafts.
-While creating or editing a post/page, f the `Publish Now` box is left unchecked at the moment of saving, the post/page will be saved as a draft instead of being published.
+While creating or editing a post/page, if the `Publish Now` box is left unchecked at the moment of saving, the post/page will be saved as a draft instead of being published.
     Drafts can be consulted by a logged-in user by clicking on the `Drafts` hyperlink in the menu.